-No. Testing in Ontario is able to identify even very small fragments of the virus that may still be found within the cells lining the respiratory tract.
+No. Testing in Ontario is able to identify even very small fragments of dead virus that may still be found within the cells lining the respiratory tract.
 For this reason, post-infection testing is no longer being recommended but may be used at the discretion of the hospital to discontinue precautions for admitted patients.

-What if it has been 14 days and they are still sick?
+What if the person has finished their self-isolation and they are still sick?

-As long as they have had no fever for at least 72 hours and their symptoms are improving, they are considered to be cleared.
+As long as they have had no fever and their symptoms are improving for at least 24 hrs, they are considered to be cleared.
 Absence of a cough is not required for those who have a chronic cough or who are experiencing reactive airways post-infection.